loveteshchandra/kafka-lens/README.md

 1. **Connection Refused**: Check your `bootstrap_servers` configuration
 2. **Authentication Failed**: Verify your SASL credentials or SSL certificates
-3. **MSK Connection Issues**: Ensure your AWS credentials are configured and the cluster ARN is correct
+3. **Cloud Cluster Connection Issues**: Ensure your cloud provider credentials are configured and the cluster ARN is correct
 4. **Permission Denied**: Verify your Kafka user has the necessary permissions

 ### Debug Mode